Medidata Blog

 The draft outlines Annex I which covers interventional clinical trials.
 Annex II will be in development soon and cover additional considerations for non-traditional, interventional clinical trials.

-The ICH GCP (E6)R3 principles have been revised to reflect the new strategy that allows for flexibility to adapt to evolving trial approaches while preserving the fundamental principles of ensuring the rights, safety, and well-being of participants and data quality with a risk-based approach tailored to the specific trial.
+The ICH GCP (E6)R3 principles have been revised to reflect the new strategy that allows for flexibility to adapt to evolving trial approaches while preserving the fundamental principles of ensuring the rights, safety, and well-being of patients and data quality with a risk-based approach tailored to the specific trial.

 There are substantial updates to the investigator-oriented section 2, including a new addition to include eConsent options.
 Section 2.12 on records also outlines the various ways in which the investigator should ensure the integrity of data.

-One of these novel approaches has involved industry work on making decentralized clinical trials accessible to the participants who would benefit from this opportunity through collaborative projects and regulatory engagement.
+One of these novel approaches has involved industry work on making decentralized clinical trials accessible to the patients who would benefit from this opportunity through collaborative projects and regulatory engagement.
 It’s promising to see the result of the industry’s work culminating in ‘trials with decentralized elements’ being referenced as an example of trial design options.

 Medidata & ICH GCP (E6)R3

 An area that Medidata has been very forward thinking in and deeply engaged in is global acceptance of eConsent and transparency of the regulatory landscape.
 As such, it’s a positive addition to see that the informed consent process is defined as one that “may involve a physical signature or an electronic signature” and remote consent is considered as an option where appropriate.
-In section 1.1.2, which outlines which information should be reviewed by the IRB/IEC (institutional review board/ independent ethics committee), subsection (d) includes in the list not only all of the “information to be provided to the trial participant(s)”, but also “a description of the media through which such information will be provided”.
+In section 1.1.2, which outlines which information should be reviewed by the IRB/IEC (institutional review board/ independent ethics committee), subsection (d) includes in the list not only all of the “information to be provided to the trial patient(s)”, but also “a description of the media through which such information will be provided”.

 The sponsor section shines a light on the ICH principles on agreements in section 3.6, which outlines the relationship between the sponsor and service providers—a list that now includes CROs.
 The monitoring section 3.11.4 also opens the possibility to conduct certain on-site monitoring activities remotely with the trial design and monitoring strategy in mind.